mandrasch/ddev-pull-wp-scripts/README.md

 ## ⚡️&nbsp;  ddev pull ssh

 Pull in your live WordPress site via SSH (and rsync).
-Your webspace needs support for WP-CLI or mysqldump, you need to be able to connect to your SSH webspace via SSH key authentication (without password).
+Your webspace needs support for mysqldump and you need to be able to connect to your SSH webspace via SSH key authentication (without password).

 **First time project setup**